Bullying Leads to the Tragic Suicide of an 11 Year-Old Boy

-- It’s vital that we educate our children on emotional intelligence, empathy, and treating and respecting others as we would ourselves.
+- We must educate our children on emotional intelligence, empathy, and treating and respecting others as we would ourselves.

-- Knowing how to recognize and detect aggressive behavior in the classroom, on the street and at home and report it.
+- We must know how to recognize and detect aggressive behavior in the classroom, on the street, and at home and report it.

-- Knowing how to treat victims without excluding them or isolating them.
-We need to know how to offer them coping strategies, help them build self-esteem and get back their enthusiasm for life, for the future and for their dreams.
+- It’s crucial to know how to treat victims without excluding them or isolating them.
+We need to know how to offer them coping strategies, help them build self-esteem and get back their enthusiasm for life, for the future, and for their dreams.

-- Understanding that bullying doesn’t only happen in classrooms, bullying can occur on social networks and other places in cyberspace where children have access.
+- We must understand that bullying doesn’t only happen in classrooms.
+Bullying can occur on social networks and other places in cyberspace where children have access.

-We know that Diego’s death will not be the last according to the figures from the WHO.
-However, we hope that the number of deaths will decrease year after year and that we can all be a part of this achievement.
+We know that Diego’s tragic suicide won’t be the last according to the figures from the WHO.
+However, we hope that the number of deaths will decrease year after year.
+We can all be a part of this achievement.